Mufti Mehmood: Early life and career

-Born in January 1919, he was an ethnic Marwat Pashtun from Abdul Khel, Dera Ismail Khan District, colonial India (now Pakistan).
+Born in January 1919, he born into the ethnic Nasar Pashtun tribe from Panyala, Dera Ismail Khan District, colonial India (now Pakistan).His father, Maulana Khalifa Muhammad Siddiq, was a religious scholar and had permissions in all four orders of the Sufi Tariqa.

 He received his religious education at Madrasa Shahi, Moradabad, UP and graduated from the Darul Uloom Deoband.
-In 1941, he worked as a teacher in Isakhel, Mianwali.